icinganalysis/icinganalysis.github.io/content/U of Michigan Icing.md

 Date: 2023-04-22 12:00
 Tags: University of Michigan Airplane Icing Information Course

+### _Thirteen lectures show the "state of the art" in 1953._

 # University of Michigan Airplane Icing Information Course [^1]

 ![Figure 1.
 Modes of energy transfer for an unheated airfoil in icing conditions.
-Image from Anon., "Aircraft Ice Protection", the report of a symposium held April 28-30, 1969, by the FAA Flight Standards Service;  Federal Aviation Administration, 800 Independence Ave., S.W., Washington, DC 20590.
-I could not find this on the NTRS or on the FAA site.
-It is available at [DTIC](https://apps.dtic.mil/sti/pdfs/AD0690469.pdf).](/images/messinger/Figure1.png)
+Image from Anon., "Aircraft Ice Protection", the report of a symposium held April 28-30, 1969, by the FAA Flight Standards Service;  Federal Aviation Administration, 800 Independence Ave., S.W., Washington, DC 20590.](/images/messinger/Figure1.png)
 _See Lecture No. 6, "Energy Exchanges During Icing", Messinger, Bernard L._

 ## Summary